 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

-On days 2–6 your nurse will give you fludarabine and cytarabine.
+On days 2 to 6 your nurse will give you fludarabine and cytarabine.
 They are both given as a drip (infusion).
-The cytarabine will be given four hours after fludarabine.

-On days 4–6 they will give you idarubicin.
-You may have this as a slow injection through your line with a drip to flush it through.
-Or you can have it as a drip.
+On days 4 to 6 they will also give you idarubicin.
+You have this as an injection through your line with a drip to flush it.
+Or it can be given as a drip.

 - feeling dizzy

 - pain in your back, tummy or chest.